9 Natural Remedies for Vaginal Odor That You Should Avoid

 Though many natural remedies seem harmless, if you are applying them to a delicate area like the vagina, you could actually make things worse.
 That’s true in the case of tea tree oil baths.

-A humid or wet environment is bad for vaginal health, especially if you have an infection.
-While tea tree oil is famous for its antiseptic properties, you can’t use it any way you want on any body part.
+A humid or wet environment is bad for vaginal health, which makes a bath a bad idea, especially if you have an infection.
+While tea tree oil is famous for its antiseptic properties, you can’t use it any way you want on any body part, as it can cause burning and other problems.

 Some of the most popular natural, topical remedies that you should avoid are: